D'Angelo Russell Player Props: Lakers vs. Jazz

-D'Angelo Russell and the rest of the Los Angeles Lakers will be matching up versus the Utah Jazz on Tuesday at 9:00 PM ET.
+The Los Angeles Lakers, D'Angelo Russell included, take on the Utah Jazz on Sunday at 3:30 PM ET.

-Let's break down the prop bets available for Russell, using stats and trends to make good predictions.
+If you'd like to make predictions on Russell's performance, we dive into his available prop bets, using stats and trends, below.

 D'Angelo Russell Prop Bets vs. the Jazz